gregmulvaney/bosun/README.md

 # Bosun
-*A very opinionated helm release generator using bjw-s app-template*
+*A very opinionated helm release manager using bjw-s app-template*

+## Environment Variables
+* `BOSUN_FLUX_DIR` - Sets the directory for your flux repo